SimmonsRitchie/business-days-js/readme.md

 bDays.addDays(startDate, 5) // returns a Day.js object representing Dec 28, 2020.
 ```

-As with other methods, dates can be provided as a DayJS object or a string formatted as "YYYY-MM-DD":
+As with other methods, dates can be provided as a Day.js object or a string formatted as "YYYY-MM-DD":

 ```
 import businessDays from "business-days-js";